I can't register!

 There is a prerequisite I don't have, but I need/want the course.

 Prerequisites exist to increase student success, not to present obstacles.
-If there is a reason why you believe you can do well in the class without the prerequisite, you can ask the instructor for permission to enroll.
-Those reasons might include: having had the prerequisite equivalent elsewhere, having completed many hours in a related discipline, needing the course for immediate graduation, etc. The instructor will check to see if these reasons are valid, but can still turn down your request at his/her discretion.
-This decision rests solely with the instructor.
+If there is a reason why you believe you can do well in the class without the prerequisite, you can ask the undergraduate committee for permission to enroll.
+Those reasons might include: having had the prerequisite equivalent elsewhere, having completed many hours in a related discipline, needing the course for immediate graduation, etc. Submit your request including a detailed justification using the undergraduate request form.

 The course is full.
 Can I still get in?

 Maybe, maybe not.
 Some courses have prescribed caps (WRs, CUEs, lab courses).
 All rooms have capacity limits.
 Instructors may feel the class instruction content or style requires a limited number of students.
-To see if you can add a closed course, send your request to the instructor with the reason why you need to exceed the enrollment cap.
+To add a closed course, you may join the wait list or submit your request using the undergraduate request form.
 If the course has an active waiting list, you'll have to wait until the others waiting ahead of you are admitted, to be fair.

 How do I know what set of requirements to follow?